Visit a REAL outback oasis

 Before you head out, you’ll need to pick up a Desert Parks Pass to stay at Dalhousie Springs.

-To visit Witjira, it’s $8.50 park entry, plus $16 to camp per night.
+To visit Witjira, it’s $8.50 park entry, plus $12 per vehicle, per night.
 Passes are available from Mt Dare and the Pink Roadhouse, Oodnadatta) or to enter the Simpson Desert and visit Purnie Bore.

 Dalhousie Springs is one of those places where a 4WD is recommended, although we’ve seen people who’ve driven a standard cars in and been fine.